theo-armour/agenda/3-2-sflprs/julia-morgan-building/sf-landmark-designation/2025-03-07-pilar-lavalley-sflprs.md

 I am writing regarding San Francisco Designated Landmark 320, associated with the property at 3400 Laguna Street.

-First, I would like to express my gratitude to the San Francisco Planning Department for designating the Julia Morgan Building as a Designated Landmark.
+Firstly, I would like to express my gratitude to the San Francisco Planning Department for designating the Julia Morgan Building as a Designated Landmark.
 This recognition highlights both the property’s significance and the important work of the San Francisco Ladies Protection and Relief Society.

-Second, may I request that the text on the Planning Department’s website be updated to reflect the correct name of the organization.
+Secondly, I request that the text on the Planning Department’s website be updated to reflect the correct name of the organization.
 Currently, the text displayed at:

 https://sfplanning.org/project/designated-landmarks-and-landmark-districts#designated-landmarks